Massage in Buenos Aires: It’s Complicated

 As in many places of the world, in Buenos Aires ‘massage’ can be used as a ‘code word’ to indicate sexual services.

-This obfuscation is extremely common and those using the word ‘massage’ as a cover for sexual services is more prevalent than legitimate trained massage therapists in Buenos Aires.
+This obfuscation is extremely common and those using the word ‘massage’ as a cover for adult services is more prevalent than legitimate trained massage therapists in Buenos Aires.

 Background on Why There is an Abundance of ‘Masseuses’ In Buenos Aires